TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Maybe we should leave officials as they are
+	- This is literally just for the nice animated icons in editor
+	- And we'd have to correctly put the durations in there
+	- Plus it introduces overhead of re-reading the gif files
+	- I'm thinking we should just have a special-purpose logic for visualizing animations in editor
+		- We can put correct durations for animations in there

+- Alright, official animations
+	- We need to do them pretty much just for proper visualization
+	- Right now official resources have defaults next to the files
+		- We probably won't do this for custom projects since we wanted all properties to be found in the map file

+- We were worried that once we move to gif-format for officials, we won't be able to skin e.g. new stances as usual
+	- But there won't be official maps to read from anyway
+	- So we'll have to prepare an intercosm for skinning like this
+	- And then we can just pass the generated png file paths as always
+	- In any case we'll probably port it somehow or even use another tool (?)

 - Entity types to add later once we won't break abi
 	- Plain sprited bodies but with arbitrary polygons per-entity, obviously
 	- Dynamic decorations but non-organism like, we should have a specific entity for an organism
 		- Pointless for them to be processed just like static animations

-- Button to reset resource properties to default
-	- Since it's not like with nodes that you can just recreate them

 - Gral gif is colorized yellow when neons are enabled, probably due to wrong light calculations
-	- We sh ould probably check on windows first
+	- We should probably check on windows first

 - Randomization like on assault rattle should be at rendering time instead of animation time

-- We were worried that once we move to gif-format for officials, we won't be able to skin e.g. new stances as usual
-	- But there won't be official maps to read from anyway
-	- So we'll have to prepare an intercosm for skinning like this
-	- And then we can just pass the generated png file paths as always
-	- In any case we'll probably port it somehow or even use another tool (?)

 - Btw first thing we should do for atlas optimization is have a separate neon map atlas